datopian/playbook/user-stories/README.md

 Whatever way you do, this is the general guideline of *granularity*:

-* Coarsest: Long-term plans of what you'll be doing
+- Coarsest: Long-term plans of what you'll be doing.
-* Mid-range: Delivery in a given time period (e.g. before deadlines)
+- Mid-range: Delivery in a given time period (e.g. before deadlines).
-* Finest: What team will deliver in a day or two
+- Finest: What team will deliver in a day or two.

 The reason the finest level is in a day or two is to give the team a sense of progress and avoid getting stuck at: "I'm still doing the guildhall thing" which is very demoralizing and inefficient (and not really helpful for others who might be able to help).